saturn70/Saturn_Book_1/SVM/SVM.md

 ## SVM
 SVM - Support Vector Machine.

+SVM is a supervised machine learning algorithm that works on both classification and regression problem statements.

 Hyperplane - [If p=2] A straight  line which divides the data points into 2 parts/classes/categories.

 Support Vectors − Datapoints or vectors which  are closest to the hyperplane.